jonliu03/GreedySchedulingSystems/README.md

 # GreedySchedulingSystems
 # Documentation
-This repository contains the Java code for the Greedy Scheduling Algorithms project for Gatech 3012 Applied Combinatorics.
+This repository contains the Java code for the Greedy Scheduling Algorithms project for GaTech 3012 Applied Combinatorics.

 Authors: Omer Mujawar, Jon Liu, Aryan Shah